pygame/pygame/docs/reST/ref/freetype.rst

    The optional ucs4 argument, an integer, sets the default text translation
-   mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat unicode text as UCS-4, with no surrogate pairs.
+   mode: 0 (False) recognize UTF-16 surrogate pairs, any other value (True), to treat Unicode text as UCS-4, with no surrogate pairs.
 See :attr:`Font.ucs4`.

-   The optional resolution argument sets the pixel size, in dots per inch, to use for scaling glyphs for this Font instance.
+   The optional resolution argument sets the pixel size, in dots per inch, for use in scaling glyphs for this Font instance.
 If 0 then the default module value, set by :meth:`freetype.init`, is used.
-The Font object's resolution can only be changed by reinitializing the instance.
+The Font object's resolution can only be changed by reinitializing the Font instance.

    .. attribute:: name

-      | :sl:`Gets the name of the font.`
+      | :sl:`Proper font name.`
       | :sg:`name -> string`

       Read only.
 Returns the real (long) name of the font, as